gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ` mysql -h ${MYSQL_HOST} -P${MYSQL_PORT} -u root -p${MYSQL_ROOT_PASSWORD} `

-***Lens IDE gives detailed view of the deployment and helps in monitoring the status ***
+***Lens IDE gives a detailed view of the deployment and helps in monitoring the status ***

-With this our mysql database has been successfully deployed.
+With this our MySQL database has been successfully deployed.

-We will now by using a different approach to deploy our Django web-application
+We will now be using a different approach to deploy our Django web-application

 - Our next approach allows us to create our own charts.